 J. KEVIN WARD, General Manager.
-In his role as the Chief Executive Officer, Ward oversees the largest river authority in Texas and the largest wholesale provider of wastewater treatment services in the state.
-With the support of six staff groups and more than 400 employees, Ward drives the implementation of board policy for the operation and development of four water treatment facilities, five wastewater treatment facilities and one recreation project, plus water sales from four reservoirs - all serving more than 60 wholesale customers including cities, municipalities and districts throughout the 18,000-square-mile Trinity River basin.
-Ward is also charged with managing the Authority's assets of more than \$2.2 billion and a current operating budget of more than \$303 million.
-Ward previously served as Executive Administrator of the Texas Water Development Board from May 2002 to February 2011 and in various other capacities at that state agency from 1987 to 2002.

-Water Planning Committees, the Trinity and San Jacinto River Basins and Galveston Bay Basin Area Stakeholders Committee and the Tarrant Regional Water District Customer Advisory Committee.
-He serves as a board and executive committee member of the North Texas Commission and on the Texas Water Conservation Association's executive committee and as Chair of the Association's River Authority Panel.
-He is the President of the National Water Resources Association.
-He also serves as chair of the Association's Corps of Engineers Task Force.
-Additionally, he is the public member of the American Academy of Water Resources Engineers Board of Trustees and a visiting member of the Texas A&M University Lehrer Chair Advisory Council.
+In his role as the chief executive officer, Ward oversees the largest river authority in Texas and the largest wholesale provider of wastewater treatment services in the state.
+With the support of eight staff groups and nearly 500 employees, Ward drives the implementation of board policy for the operation and development of four water treatment facilities, five wastewater treatment facilities and one recreation project, plus water sales from four reservoirs - all serving more than 50 wholesale customers including cities, municipalities and districts throughout the 18,000-square-mile Trinity River basin.
+Ward manages an annual budget of more than \$350 million and the Authority's assets in excess of \$2.6 billion.
+Ward previously served as executive administrator of the Texas Water Development Board from May 2002 to February 2011 and in various other capacities at that state agency from 1987 to 2002.
+Ward is active in several organizations.
+He currently serves as chair of the Region C Regional Water Planning Group and is a member of the Region H Water Planning Group, the Trinity and San Jacinto River Basins and Galveston Bay Basin and Bay Area Stakeholder Committee, and the Tarrant Regional Water District Customer Advisory Committee.
+He serves as a board and executive committee member of the North Texas Commission and on the Texas Water Conservation Association's executive committee and as chair of the Association's River Authority Panel.
+He is president and a board member of the National Water Resources Association.
+Additionally, he previously served as the public member of the American Academy of Water Resources Engineers Board of Trustees and a visiting member of the Texas A&M University Lehrer Chair Advisory Council.
 He recently became a member of the American Society of Engineers Industry Leaders Council.
 Ward also served two terms on the board of directors for the National Waterways Conference, an organization representing national interests related to water supply and waterways transportation.

-Ward was honored in 2011 with the Water Environment Association of Texas Outstanding Public Official Award.
+Ward was honored in 2011 with the Water Environment Association of Texas Outstanding Public Official Award, and in 2012 with TWCA's President's Award.

 MATTHEW S. JALBERT, P.E.
 Executive Manager, Northern Region.
 Jalbert has been with the Trinity River Authority since January 2015.
-In 2006, he received his bachelor's degree from Texas A&M University in Civil Engineering.
-He received his Masters of Engineering in Civil Engineering in 2012 at the University of Texas at Arlington.
+In 2006, he received his bachelor's degree from Texas A&M University in civil engineering.
+He received his Master of Engineering in Civil Engineering in 2012 at the University of Texas at Arlington.
 He worked with three engineering firms prior to 2015.
-Jalbert worked in the position as the engineering manager at TRA's Central Regional Wastewater System.
-In April 2019, he moved to the Planning, Design and Construction Administration group for TRA, where he served as the manager of engineering services.
-In April 2022, he was appointed the executive manager, northern region.
-He holds his professional engineering license in the state of Texas as well as a TCEQ Class B Wastewater Operator license.
+He worked in the position as the Engineering Manager at TRA's Central Regional Wastewater System.
+In April 2019, he moved to the Planning, Design and Construction Administration group for TRA, where he served as the Manager, Engineering Services.
+In April 2022, he was appointed the Executive Manager, Northern Region.
+He holds his professional engineering license in the state of Texas as well as a Texas Commission on Environmental Quality Class B Wastewater Operator license.
 He is actively involved with the Water Environment Association of Texas and is currently serving as the president for 2022-2023.